-The initiative was endorsed by Professor Dame Sally Davies (Chief Medical Officer for England, Director General of Research and Development, and Chief Scientific Adviser for the Department of Health and NHS), and receives some financial support from the British Embassy in Washington DC, USA.
+The initiative was endorsed by Professor Dame Sally Davies (Chief Medical Officer for England, Director General of Research and Development, and Chief Scientific Adviser for the Department of Health and NHS), and has received some financial support from the British Embassy in Washington DC, USA.

-The team coordinating the initiative consulted the relevant clinical communities to identify the highest priorities for international collaborations.
+The team coordinating the initiative consults with the relevant clinical communities to identify the highest priorities for international collaborations.
 The resulting list of rare cancers now forms the core of ICRI's activity.
 The lead clinicians, listed below, help coordinate the work on each cancer:

 - Salivary gland cancer (Dr Kevin Harrington, Dr Alan Ho, Dr Lisa Licitra)

 - Small bowel adenocarcinoma (Dr Rob McWilliams, Dr Arnaud Roth, Dr Richard Wilson)

 - Gynaecological sarcoma (Professor Jean-Yves Blay, Dr Helen Hatcher, Dr Martee Hensley)

 - Penile cancer (Dr Steve Nicholson, Dr Curtis Pettaway, Dr Christine Theodore)